Open main menu Close main menu

 • Approved under a new New Zealand-wide framework for three-year engineering technology degrees.

-• Internationally recognised under the Sydney Accord; this means this qualification is recognised in the US, UK, Australia, Canada, Hong Kong and much more.
+• Internationally recognised under the Sydney Accord, this qualification is recognised in the US, UK, Australia, Canada, Hong Kong, and more.

 • Small classes: the average class size is just 35-60 students.